-ICT is changing the lives of everyone.
-Through teaching ICT we equip children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
+Computing is changing the lives of everyone.
+Through teaching computing skills, we equip children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
 We enable them to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.

-ICT skills are a major factor in enabling children to be confident, creative and independent learners.
-Our vision is: to equip all learners with the experiences and skills of ICT that they will use in a rapidly changing technological world, learners in our environment will be confident and independent in their use of ICT to solve problems across the curriculum.
+Computing skills are a major factor in enabling children to be confident, creative, and independent learners.
+Our vision is: to equip all learners with the experiences and skills in computing that they will use in a rapidly changing technological world, learners in our environment will be confident and independent in their use of computing skills to solve problems across the curriculum.

 Learners understand how technology works

-ICT is a tool for teachers to make teaching and learning relevant, immediate and fun.
+Computing is a tool for teachers to make teaching and learning relevant, immediate, and fun.
 It is a vehicle through which each curriculum area is delivered, a means of communication and a support mechanism for teachers.

-The aims of ICT are to enable children:
+The aims of computing are to enable children:

-- to develop ICT capability in finding, selecting and using information; - to use ICT for effective and appropriate communication; - to monitor and control events both real and imaginary; - to apply hardware and software to creative and appropriate uses of information; - to apply their ICT skills and knowledge to their learning in other areas; - to use their ICT skills to develop their language and communication skills; - to explore their attitudes towards ICT and its value to them and society in general.
+- To develop computing capability in finding, selecting, and using information. - To use computing for effective and appropriate communication. - To monitor and control events both real and imaginary. - To apply hardware and software to creative and appropriate uses of information. - To apply their computing skills and knowledge to their learning in other areas. - To use their computing skills to develop their language and communication skills. - To explore their attitudes towards computing and its value to them and society in general.